nkkize/my-google-bot/README.md

 This is a bot created for Google Assistant.

 # Pre-requisite
-- install nodejs and npm.
+- install nodejs and npm latest version.
 - enable `Voice and Audio Activity` for your google account: `https://myactivity.google.com/myactivity`
 - install gactions standalone CLI utility on your system: `https://developers.google.com/assistant/df-asdk/actions-sdk/gactions-cli`
-- install a tunneling utility: `https://ngrok.com`
+- install a tunneling utility.
+I prefer ngrok: `https://ngrok.com`